Cootamundra

 It is also the home of the Cootamundra wattle.
 Every year there is a large "Wattle Time" Festival held at the time the wattle starts to bloom, with an art show and festivities.

 History

 The traditional owners of the area where present day Cootamundra exists are considered to be the Wiradjuri people, with the name "Cootamundra" probably deriving from the Wiradjuri language word guudhamang for "turtle".

+Ken Loiterton argues that the name, for many years spelled "Cootamundry", derives from "Coramandra", the name of a property owned by John Hurley and James Fitzpatrick in tribute to a ship Coromandel, which brought settlers to the area in the 1840s, and written "Cotamandra" by Fitzpatrick (c.
+1797 – 27 July 1882) in 1844.